stackitcloud/yawol/docs/components.md

 `yawol-controller`, and the `yawollet`.

 The figure below shows the interaction of these components on a high level.
-Read on for a detailled description.
+Read on for a detailed description.

 ![Overview](overview.drawio.svg)